2019 Canadian federal election

 The 2019 Canadian federal election was held on October 21, 2019.
 Members of the House of Commons were elected to the 43rd Canadian Parliament.
 In keeping with the maximum four-year term under a 2007 amendment to the Canada Elections Act, the writs of election for the 2019 election were issued by Governor General Julie Payette on September 11, 2019.

 With 33.12% of the vote for the Liberal Party, led by incumbent Prime Minister Justin Trudeau, the 2019 election set, at the time, a record for the lowest vote share for a party that would go on to form a single-party minority government (this record would later be beaten in the subsequent 2021 federal election).
 The Liberals lost the popular vote to the Conservative Party by one per cent, marking only the second time in Canadian history that a governing party formed a government while receiving less than 35 per cent of the national popular vote, the first time being the inaugural 1867 Canadian federal election after Confederation.
-It was also the first time since 1979 that the party with the most votes overall did not win the most seats.
+It was also the first time since 1979 that the party with the most votes overall did not win the most seats, and the first election since 1926 in which the Liberals won the most seats without receiving the most votes.

 The Conservatives, led by Andrew Scheer, won 121 seats and remained the Official Opposition.
 The Bloc Québécois, led by Yves-François Blanchet, won 32 seats to regain official party status and became the third party for the first time since 2008.
 The New Democratic Party, led by Jagmeet Singh, won 24 seats, its worst result since 2004.
 The Green Party, led by Elizabeth May, saw its best election results with three seats and for the first time received over one million votes.
 The Greens also elected their first MP outside of British Columbia, Jenica Atwin in Fredericton, New Brunswick.
 Independent MP Jody Wilson-Raybould won her seat and was the first independent to win a seat in over a decade.
 In their first election, the People's Party failed to win any seats, as leader Maxime Bernier lost his own seat in Beauce, a seat he won as a Conservative in the previous four elections before forming his own party following his unsuccessful bid for the Conservative Party's leadership.